 In the United States, the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, or Medicare Modernization Act, established the Medicare Part D program and provided authority for limiting the number of drugs that will be covered in any therapeutic class thereunder.
-The Medicare Modernization Act, including its cost reduction initiatives, could decrease the coverage and reimbursement rate that we receive for any of our approved products.
+Recently, CMS has proposed giving Part D plans more flexibility in structuring their formularies.
+CMS has also proposed a rule that would base Medicare Part B payment on the average price paid in other developed countries.
+Such cost reduction initiatives could decrease the coverage and reimbursement rate that we receive for any of our approved products.
 Furthermore, private payors often follow Medicare coverage policies and payment limitations in setting their own reimbursement rates.
 Therefore, any reduction in reimbursement that results from the Medicare Modernization Act may result in a similar reduction in payments from private payors.